vannaksuos/weather/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city

- still need more work as IM still trying to figure out how to get the result to show and my forcast..may ask for more time to work on it
+I cant figure out how to put this all in one page and I didnt get to add teh u/v api, I also couldnt figure out how to use the localstorage to save the searches.